 Tips For Co-Teaching Model in my K-2 Special Day Classrooms for Mild-Moderate Delayed

 I go into the classroom for a 50-60 minute block of time.
 Before starting this co-teaching model, I have set up expectations with the teacher with the support I need during that time.
 Even though planning out the lessons is more work for me, I found that it has helped teachers with looking forward to having me in the classroom.
 Typically, I will collaborate with the teacher via conversation or email about the themes and activities I want to plan.
 My level of co-teaching depends on the teacher.
 Some teachers like to participate during the whole class lesson and others need me to take the lead on running the entire lesson.
 Prior to implementing this support model, I share how the session time is structured and the level of support I am wanting to have with the teacher and aides.

-What I Do Prior To Starting My Push-In Therapy
+What to Do Before Starting Push-In Speech Therapy

-During this time, I also ask the teacher about how he/she structures her class and want to make sure I am following his/her classroom procedures.
+During this time, I also ask the teacher how they structure their class and want to ensure I am following his/her classroom procedures.
 The classroom teacher can help take the lead on behavior management as well as pairing students at the appropriate levels.
 I am very upfront with my vision for the push-in and how I usually run the lessons.
-Before starting services, I try to make sure I answer any questions the teacher may have as well as giving them reasons why I chose the co-teaching model.
+Before starting services, I try to answer any questions the teacher may have, as well as give them reasons why I chose the co-teaching model.

 Here are some talking points that I share: